 The course provides students with a broad experience and an opportunity to develop drawing, painting, sculptural, ceramic, photography and digital skills.
 The course encourages students to take an experimental approach with materials to develop a good understanding of the creative process.
 Students will also investigate the work of artists to develop critical thinking and to inform personal project development.

-- A minimum of 5 GCSEs (with 2 at grade B, and 3 at grade C) including English and an associated Art & Design subject.
+- A minimum of five GCSEs (with two at grade 6, and three at grade 4)

 - Please click here to see grades conversions in line with the new grading system.